Overview

 The law also allows the health records of a person living with HIV to be accessed by law enforcement upon court order to aid in prosecutions, but cannot be disclosed to others without further court authorisation.

-This suite of laws is actively enforced in Ohio, and we are aware of more than 50 media reports of prosecutions in the state, though local modernisation advocates, Ohio Health Modernization Movement (OHMM), have documented almost two-hundred cases.
-The majority of media reports involve charges under the felonious assault provision, usually for non-disclosure prior to sex, though interestingly more than half of the cases recorded by OHMM involve harassment/spitting, with a smaller but significant number of felonious assault cases, a discrepancy which may be attributable to local media deeming non-disclosure cases most ‘newsworthy’.
-A small number of cases relate to sex work, while there are no reported cases involving blood donation.
-Many of the cases reported by the media involve circumstances where there is little to no risk of transmission.
+This suite of laws is actively enforced in Ohio, and we are aware of more than 50 media reports of prosecutions in the state.
+However, recent in-depth analyses of prosecution data have revealed that this is a fraction of the total cases in Ohio.
+The Ohio Health Modernization Movement (OHMM) and the Equality Ohio Education Fund (EOEF) undertook an analysis of prosecutions from 2014-2020 and documented at least 214 HIV cases.
+The majority of media reports involve charges under the felonious assault provision, usually for non-disclosure prior to sex, however this analysis reveals that more than half of the cases recorded by OHMM/EOEF fall under the ‘harassment with a bodily substance’ provision (56%), with a smaller but significant number of felonious assault cases (36%), a discrepancy which may be attributable to local media deeming non-disclosure cases most ‘newsworthy’.
+A small number of cases relate to sex work (8%), while there are no reported cases involving blood donation.
+Although the data suggested an overrepresentation of black people in enforcement data, this is only in comparison to the total black population in Ohio – enforcement data is comparable to the number of black people living with HIV.

 Advocacy and legal efforts have been ongoing in Ohio to draw attention to the discriminatory and outdated nature of HIV criminalisation laws, and to challenge them in court.
 OHMM has been working to build a coalition behind reform, and there have been growing calls from health experts and some parts of the media for modernisation.
-Additionally, a legal challenge to the constitutionality of Ohio’s non-disclosure provision reached a conclusion in 2020, with the Supreme Court unanimously rejecting an application that the law violates the right to free speech and equal protection.
+Additionally, several legal challenges to the constitutionality of Ohio’s laws have been lodged, but so far unsuccessful, including a challenge to the non-disclosure provision which reached a conclusion in 2020, with the Supreme Court unanimously rejecting an application that the law violates the right to free speech and equal protection.
 The Court ruled that the law regulates conduct (the sexual activity) rather than speech (the disclosure), and relates to a legitimate interest in preventing transmission so does not violate either right.

 For a detailed analysis of HIV criminalisation in Ohio, as well as all other US states, see the Center for HIV Law and Policy report, HIV Criminalisation in the United States: a Sourcebook on State and Federal HIV Criminal Law and Practice.